stepcut/safe-length/README.md

     *Main> main
     1

 But that's not all!
-What if you had nested lists and you accidentally take the length of the wrong list.
+What if you have nested lists and you accidentally take the length of the wrong list.
 For example, what if you want the length of the outer list, but you accidentally write: